codergalib20/docs-portfolio/src/posts/stream-OpenAI-Chat-Completions-in-JavaScript-copy-2.md

+---
+  title: This is title
+  slug : Say bye bye to bad javascript practices meta : When we take our first steps into the wonderful world of programming, we get to see for ourselves what it does for millions of people.
+It’s thanks to programming that the lives
+---

 # Say bye bye to bad javascript practices

 APRIL 24, 2023 | WRITTEN BY VISHWAS GOPINATH